-Considering that he is now in charge of the government department that decides which chemicals are safe and which are not, we’d say that this screams conflict of interest.
+One of TERA's greatest hits under Dourson's tenure include suggesting that a possible carcinogen found on several types of fast foods is 10 times less dangerous than an official finding by the EPA.
+Considering that he is now in charge of the government department that decides which chemicals are safe and which are not, we’d say that this history screams conflict of interest.

 Dourson is also an evangelical Christian.
 While this isn’t inherently a problem, BuzzFeed News has highlighted that the White House press release on his new job posting contains praise from two religious figureheads.
 You’d think that his scientific credentials would be the only thing that mattered here, but it seems his faith was a key selling point too.

 One such religious referee explains that “Michael’s judicious integration of faith and the sciences has struck me as impressive as it is rare.”
 BuzzFeed also points out that Dourson regularly writes Bible-Science stories – BS stories, if you will – wherein he somehow mashes up scientific fact with religious parables.